blockspacer/tstrings/README.md

 ## Use in your own projects

 If you're using cmake, it should be straight-forward to use tstrings in your own project.
-Once you've run the build, make the package `tstrings_cpp` available to other projects:
+To make the package `tstrings_cpp` available to other projects on your system:

 ```cmake
 $ cmake --install .